Research Program Unit Coordinator Guidelines

 - If a student indicates they are graduating in July or December and they are not transitioning to another eligible program of study at UQ the following semester, they will not be eligible to apply as enrolment will cease upon graduation.

-- If a student is graduating and transitioning between degree programs at UQ they must maintain continuous enrolment at UQ for the entirety of the summer or winter research program.
-In this situation, a research unit may choose to conditionally approve an application on the proviso that confirmation of enrolment (CoE) in the new program of study is received prior to commencing the research program or that a seamless transition can be achieved whilst participating in the research program (i.e. no break between graduation and enrolment in the new program).
+- If a student is graduating in July or December and can demonstrate they are due to return to further study at UQ the following Semester, their application can be considered by the research unit.
+In this situation, a research unit may choose to 'conditionally approve' an application on the proviso that confirmation of enrolment (CoE) in the new program of study is received prior to commencing the research program or that a seamless transition can be achieved whilst participating in the research program (i.e. no break between graduation and enrolment in the new program).

-Student Enrichment and Employability Development (SEED) supports the programs by offering to co-fund a selected number of scholarships under a 50:50 arrangement with the research unit.
-If this has been agreed upon, SEED will liaise with the unit coordinator to reimburse 50% of the scholarship amount after the program concludes.
+Student Enrichment and Employability Development (SEED) supports the programs by offering to co-fund a selected number of grants for each RU under a 50:50 arrangement.
+If this has been agreed upon, SEED will liaise with the unit coordinator to reimburse 50% of the grant amount after the program concludes.

-Whilst SEED will make every effort to co-fund the number of scholarship positions the unit puts forth, we do hope that the unit will consider fully funding additional scholarships to provide as many opportunities as possible for researchers and students.
+Whilst SEED will make every effort to co-fund the number of grant positions the RU puts forth, we do hope that the RU will consider fully funding additional grants to provide as many opportunities as possible for researchers and students.

 Expression of Interest process

-An Expression of Interest (EOI) process takes place in June and December each year for the Summer and Winter Research Programs respectively.
-An invitation to submit projects will initially be sent to the unit coordinators, Heads of School, Institute Directors and Associate Dean (Academic), who will then distribute to staff to gauge interest.
+An Expression of Interest (EOI) process takes place in August and December each year for the Summer and Winter Research Programs respectively.
+An invitation to submit projects will initially be sent to the unit coordinators, Heads of School, Institute Centres/Directors and Associate Dean (Academic), who will then distribute to staff to gauge interest.

 To indicate that a research unit will participate in the program and seek co-funding, the unit coordinator will need to submit an EOI form via StudentHub by the EOI deadline (See Key Dates).
 A link to the form will be included in the initial invitation and will ask for the following details:

-- Expected number and length of scholarships to be offered in the program,
+- Expected number of grant positions to be offered in the program,

 - Contact details of the unit coordinator and a backup contact within the research unit; and